SiliconLabs/machine_learning_applications/voice/sensory_wakeupword/README.md

 # Note: If you encounter issues when flashing, try running `commander device recover` first.
 ```

+Try saying "Hello Gecko" to your device, and the LEDs should light up.
+For more information on the expected behaviour, see the section on [#Example output for the `hello_gecko` model](#example-output-for-the-hello_gecko-model)

 #### Command line tools: Building the Sensory Wakeup Word demo

-This section shows how to generate and build the demo for a Series 2 board, using the EFR32xG24 Dev Kit (BRD2601B) as an example.
+If you want to make changes to the demo, you can generate a new project based the project template provided by this repository using Simplicity Commander.
+This section documents this procedure using the EFR32xG24 Dev Kit (BRD2601B) as an example.

 First, generate a project targeting your device,